The Vancouver Holocaust Education Centre (VHEC) is devoted to Holocaust-based anti-racism education and commemoration.

 Create More Witnesses

-When students meet and hear survivors of the Holocaust, they become witnesses to the eyewitnesses.
-More students in more school districts than ever before are engaging with the VHEC.
+We provide students the opportunity to meet and hear survivors of the Holocaust, and to become witnesses to the eyewitnesses.

 Work Toward a Better Future